jacoblapworth/akahu-sdk-swift/src/react/components/dropdown/dropdown.toggled.md

 ```
 As mentioned, the above example is not using dropdown with its optimised use case so we need to manually handle some interactions.
 See the key points below for more details.

+#### Props required for this behaviour

- - Set the `restrictToViewPort` to `false` on the DropDownToggled component to disable scrolling on the datepicker's panel.
-Enabled by default for lists, this isn't desirable for a datepicker.
-Instead it should be the full width and height of the datepicker.
-This might cause it to hang off the edge of the screen or cover the button but this is preferable to having the scroll inside the dropdown.
+* `restrictToViewPort=false` -> `DropDownToggled`: Ensure that the user is never required to scroll the contents of the date picker.
+Scrolling is fine for lists.
+But scrolling a date picker is a bad user experience.
+This means that the date picker might hang off the edge of the screen or slightly cover the button, but this is preferable to having to scroll inside of the dropdown.

-- **The `DropDown` component isn't able to focus the datepicker automatically**.
-It first has to receive focus to handle keyboard events.
-Using the `onAnimationEnd` prop of `DropDownToggled`, we can call `XUIDatePicker.focus` knowing it's in position and visible, unlike the `onOpen` prop.
-This method fires immediately after the user opens the dropdown.
-At this moment we can't be sure the datepicker is completely rendered.

-- **Keyboard users need to use the tab key to navigate** to the next/previous month buttons or year buttons.
-By default the dropdown will close when the user hits the tab key by default.
-To prevent this, set the `closeOnTab` prop to false on `<DropDownToggled />`.
+* `closeOnTab=false` -> `DropDownToggled`: Enables user to use the tab key to navigate to the next/previous month buttons or the selects controlling the month and year.

-- **The dropdown must be manually closed when the user has selected a date**.
-The `XUIDatePicker.onSelectDate` callback will set state and call `DropDownToggled.closeDropDown`.
+* `onOpenAnimationEnd=function` -> `DropDownToggled`: This function should call `XUIDatePicker.focus` as focus is required to enable keyboard navigation on the datepicker.
+* `onSelectDate` -> `XUIDatePicker`: This function should call `DropDownToggled.closeDropDown` manually close the dropdown when appropriate.

 ### DropDown with Text Input Trigger

-It is highly recommended that you use the [Autocompleter](#autocompleter) to implement this pattern if it fits your use case.
-It handles theses customisations by default.
+It is highly recommended that you use [`Autocompleter`](#autocompleter) to implement this pattern if it fits your use case.
+It handles these customisations by default.

-The DropDown handles keyboard events for you because focus is placed on the DropDown's DOM node.
-This may not be desirable for all situations.
-One common scenario is when the trigger is a text input, the user wants to type in the text box.
-For this, keyboard events should be disabled and manually handled in the component.

 ```
 require('array.prototype.find').shim();